0xPolygon/polygon-docs/docs/cdk/getting-started/local-deployment.md

 ### Understanding the deployment steps

-There are two key files to look at which help you understand what's happening during a deployment.
+There are two key configurations files which help you understand what happens during a deployment.

 #### [`main.star`](https://github.com/0xPolygon/kurtosis-cdk/blob/main/main.star)